supergose/digital-pilot/README.md

 ## The Project

-Develop a Pilot style WatchFace with big digital time box.
+An Open Source Pilot style WatchFace with big digital time box.

 ## Compatible Devices